 Problems arise when a dog’s anal glands do not achieve any emptying with bowel movements.
 The gland secretions continue to accumulate with no outlet.
 When the glands reach an uncomfortable pressure, the dog will scoot along on the ground, trying to relieve the pressure.
 Many dogs will lick incessantly at the anus with the same goal.
 When some dogs’ glands are overly full, the owner will periodically smell a foul, sometimes fishy odor emanating from the fluid that leaks from the anal glands.

 To make these dogs comfortable, the anal glands must be manually expressed.
-This service is typically provided by your veterinarian, a licensed veterinary technician, or a skilled groomer.
+An anal gland expression is typically provided by your veterinarian, a licensed veterinary technician, or a skilled groomer.

 With a gloved and lubricated hand, pressure is applied to the glands, until the secretions are expelled through the ducts that have openings in the anus.
 This can sometimes be achieved completely externally, depending on the position of the gland and the angle of its duct.